salesforce-marketingcloud/FuelSDK-Ruby/README.md

 ## New Features in Version 1.1.0 ##
 - **Added support for your tenant's endpoints - [More Details](https://developer.salesforce.com/docs/atlas.en-us.mc-apis.meta/mc-apis/your-subdomain-tenant-specific-endpoints.htm) **
+- **MarketingCloudSDK gem will be available as sfmc-fuelsdk-ruby on ruby gems.

 ## Migrationg to version to version 1.0 ##
 - **FuelSDK gem has been renamed to MarketingCloudSDK and will be availbale as marketingcloudsdk on ruby gems.